timoruohomaki/fmod-framework/README.md

 - Control volume
 - Manage audio resources properly

 This implementation is based on the FMOD example `generate_tone.cpp` and has been adapted for Xojo using declares to interface with the native FMOD library.
+The FMOD Core API library, part of the FMOD Engine, is available for download for registered users at [FMOD Website](https://www.fmod.com/).
+While the license is commercial, free indie license is granted to developers with registered projects with less than $200k revenue per year, on a small (under $600k) development budget (as in April 2025).

 ## Project Structure